Monday, September 15th, 2025

 Friday, May 16th, 2025

-At Brookmere Dental, we believe everyone deserves a healthy, beautiful smile and we’re here to make that happen.
+At Brookmere Dental Group, we believe everyone deserves a healthy, beautiful smile and we’re here to make that happen.
 As a trusted Dental Clinic in Tri-Cities, we provide high-quality, comprehensive dental care for individuals and families.
 Whether you need a routine check-up, advanced restorative treatment, or a complete smile makeover, our experienced and compassionate team is dedicated to delivering gentle, personalized care in a warm and welcoming environment.
 Your comfort, health and confidence are our top priorities.

 Achieve the smile you’ve always desired with our cosmetic dentistry services.
 We offer a range of treatments, including teeth whitening Tri-Cities, veneers and smile makeovers, to enhance the aesthetics of your teeth.
 Our experienced team utilizes advanced techniques to deliver natural-looking results that boost your confidence.